stariqmi/diligen-challenge/README.md

 - Sorting results
 - Highlighting results

+### Improvements after submission
+- Changing color of the word that is highlighted in the table

 ### Bugs
 - Adding "  " i.e 2 or more whitespace characters will be recognized as a word. **Fixed** `replace(/\s\s+/, '')`
 - UX: Icon for sorting action missing, clicking on column header works but is not a good UX